SCSDMWT/climate_scenario_web_tool/README.md

 The calculation relies heavily on the Python [Xarray][xarray] package.
 However, it is not possible to transfer Xarray `DataSet` objects back to the browser.
-Utility functions in [`scotclimpact/data_helpers.py`](scotclimpact/data_helpers.py) are used to convert the xarray object to GeoJSON which can be interpreted in the browser.
+Utility functions in [`scotclimpact/data_helpers.py`](scotclimpact/data_helpers.py) are used to convert the Xarray object to GeoJSON which can be transferred to and interpreted in the browser.

 #### Update the Map